 Sweet treats make fabulous stocking fillers, and they’re even better if you’ve made them yourself (just don’t eat them all while cooking!).
 Put down the tired-looking store-bought candy canes and whip up a batch of spiced fudge for awesome edible DIY homemade Christmas gifts.

-Use ginger and mixed spice, or cardamom, cinnamon, and ginger for more exotic flavours, or keep it simple by adding orange or lemon zest.
-Decorate your fudge with Christmassy green, red, and white sprinkles before storing in widemouthed canning jars decorated with festive ribbon and gift tags.
+Use ginger and mixed spice, or cardamom, cinnamon, and ginger for more exotic flavors, or keep it simple by adding orange or lemon zest.
+Decorate your fudge with Christmassy green, red, and white sprinkles before storing them in widemouthed canning jars decorated with festive ribbons and gift tags.

 Picture Frame Terrarium

 A terrarium for potted plants is a pretty impressive DIY handmade Christmas gift, especially because it looks like hours of work went into making it.
 The good news for you is that you don’t need to spend an age making one; not when you can put a terrarium together using old picture frames and a few supplies you can find at your local DIY shop (don’t worry – we won’t tell).

 If you’re worried that an empty terrarium might look a little stark, add a potted plant such as a maidenhair fern or an orchid as part of the gift.

 If you like the sound of Christmas gifts that will leave the recipient’s skin feeling fab and smelling like a million bucks, why not craft a few handmade soaps?

 There are countless recipes out there, some of which use soap-making kits, while others include coconut or olive oil, and yet others use lye.
 You can color your soaps and you can scent them using essential oils dried herbs or flower petals to make them all the more appealing.

 Spread the light with a DIY handmade Christmas gift of personalized picture frame lanterns.
 Craft your luminaries using picture frames, vellum, super glue, a square mirror, a selection of photos, and a home printer.